 The statistic that hit home for us, and for other families of survivors, is “99 percent” – that’s how many survivors have a chronic health problem from pediatric cancer treatments by the time they are 50 years old.
 It doesn’t matter that her cancer is rare, because the Graft vs. Host Disease is something that happens in quite a few cases – and research funded by St. Baldrick’s is looking to figure out why, and what to do about it.

-As we work together to #DFYchildhoodCancers, help us make sure that children like Arianna have the best possible future.
-As we aim to #DFYtheOdds for pediatric cancers, please consider donating today.
+As we work together to Conquer Kids’ Cancer, help us make sure that children like Arianna have the best possible future.

 Katrina L. Knott